 - 2 large eggs (2 portions of 1 large egg each - beaten, at room temperature)

-- 1 Tbsp instant coffee (powder form, strong variety is recommended)
+- 1 tablespoon instant coffee (powder form, strong variety is recommended)

-- 1 Tbsp water (hot - to dissolve the instant coffee)
+- 1 tablespoon water (hot - to dissolve the instant coffee)

 - ¼ cup sugar